woanversace/react/README.md

 #React
 --------

-## Components:
+## Components

-When using Render method, our first argument is the component we want to render, and the 2nd is the DOM node it should mount to.
-We can use `createClass` method to create custome component classes.
-It takes an object of specifications as it's argument.
+When using Render method, the first argument is the component you would like to render, and the second is the DOM node it should mount to.
+You can use `createClass` method to customize component classes.
+It takes an object of specifications as an argument.

 ```js
 var MyComponent = React.createClass({